PrestaShop/prestashop-specs/back-office/wishlist.md

 When the user confirms that they want to delete the list, an info message is displayed to inform the user that the list has been successfully deleted.

-For a default favourites list, the recycle bin icon and the three little dots disappear and we only have the share button, see below
+For the default favorites list, the recycle bin icon and the three little dots are not dislayed and we only have the share button, see below

 ![wishlist screen 18](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-18.png)